DotanElse/Airbound/README.md

 # Spacebound
-Using the power of your finger, launch the ball into the air and guide it through a maze of obstacles, bouncing and rebounding off the tower's surfaces.
-Timing is everything as you strategically maneuver the ball to higher levels
+Using the power of your finger, launch the ball into space and guide it through platforms, bouncing and rebounding off them.
+Timing is everything as you strategically maneuver the ball as high as you can.
 Powered by the LibGDX framework